 Baking gluten free bread can be overwhelming, frustrating, and scary.
 But it doesn’t have to be.
-Learn to bake good gluten free bread the first time and every time, by taking Gluten Free Bread 101, a virtual cooking class from Gluten Free Cooking School.
+Learn to bake good gluten free bread the first time and every time, by taking class, a virtual cooking class from Gluten Free Cooking School.
 An updated version of this recipe is featured in the class.

 Now that I’ve given you my new all-purpose gluten free, soy free flour mix, you need a recipe to try it in.
 Based on the questions and comments I’ve received I decided to start with bread.
 Everyone who goes gluten free starts to miss bread pretty quickly, and a nice loaf of gluten free bread can go a long way to making you feel better about your new diet.